 Today could be quite messy.
-You might want to do the investigation during bath time and record what happens.
+You might want to do the investigation in the bathroom or laundry and record what happens.
 A sandpit would work very well too.

 You will need:

 - Any 3 large containers that you can fill with water or sand (bucket, ice-cream or yoghurt container, sauce pan, mixing bowl, plastic jug, drink bottle...) - Any measuring instruments that you have access to that measure in millilitres or cups.